The Disappointment: Selected liner notes from first recording, 1976

 To mark the 200th birthday of the United States, the Music Division of the Library of Congress and the University of Rochester's Eastman School of Music chose to sponsor the reconstruction and production of this first American opera.
 The task of creating a musical complement for the play was undertaken by Samuel Adler and Jerald Graue of the Eastman School, in a composer-scholar collaboration, and their work was materially facilitated by the investigations of Judith Layng of Hiram College.
 The principal problems of the reconstruction fell into three general areas: the identification of the tunes themselves in early sources, the creation, of stylistically appropriate settings, and the determination of the size and make-up of the orchestra.
-In each prob¬lem area, two central requirements were regarded as paramount—that the new musical settings should be informed by the flavor and conditions of the opera's 18th-century origins, and that the final product should sacrifice none of the charm, vitality, and immediacy that were the hallmarks of ballad opera during the colonial period.
+In each problem area, two central requirements were regarded as paramount—that the new musical settings should be informed by the flavor and conditions of the opera's 18th-century origins, and that the final product should sacrifice none of the charm, vitality, and immediacy that were the hallmarks of ballad opera during the colonial period.
 This recording presents the newly created musical portion of The Disappointment, and Barton's entertaining theatre piece may finally begin to reach its intended public.